tusing/blind_navigation/README.md

 See it in action by clicking the image above, or any of the following links: [**1**](https://www.youtube.com/watch?v=NScBgr_RHSM), [**2**](https://www.youtube.com/watch?v=Wnx2A0cdaJs), [**3**](https://www.youtube.com/watch?v=2T-LVleONyw)

-***Warning: This branch is a refactor-in-progress.
-Please check out "master" for a working version.***
+*Warning: This branch is a refactor-in-progress.
+Please check out "master" for a bug-free version.*